 We’ll be following the AMP7 results avidly here at DATS.
 Along with incoming changes to IR35 for private contractors, we’re able to advise on where the best placements are, along with the reasons to stay independent or take a permanent role.

-The more I talk to people, the more I learn.
-I’m excited about whatever the Chemical and Process Engineering discipline throws up next!
+We’re excited about whatever the Chemical and Process Engineering discipline will throw up next!

-If you think Josh could help you with your next Process or Chemical Engineering role, drop him a line.
+If you think DATS Recruitment’s specialist Process Engineering team could help you with your next Process or Chemical Engineering role call 01925 403800 or drop them a line.